Fullaxx/microraids/README.md

 up until the point a new disk could be inserted and replace the bad disk.
 From that perspective, the RAID system was very reliable.
-Fast-Forward to today where 8TB drives are ubiquitous and the probability of doing a RAID5 recovery a 9x8TB array is [0.3%](http://www.raid-failure.com/raid5-failure.aspx).
+Fast-Forward to today where 8TB drives are ubiquitous and the probability of doing a RAID5 recovery a 9x8TB array is between [0.3% and 56.2%](http://www.raid-failure.com/raid5-failure.aspx).
 I had to learn about URE percentages the hard way, so here we are.
 I propose that the fundamentals of RAID are still good (including the softare), but doing a full recovery on a LARGE array in no longer a realistic option